 The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 1 1⁄2 to 4 1⁄2 inches was estimated at the existing grade elevation.
-PVR values will be realized if the subsoils are subjected to moisture changes from an average soil moisture condition to wet soil moisture conditions.
+Potential vertical movement on the order of 4 to 5 inches was estimated at the existing grade elevation.
+These PVR values will be realized if the subsoils are subjected to moisture changes from an average soil moisture condition to wet soil moisture conditions.
 TxDOT method of estimating potential vertical movements of the expansive clays is based on empirical correlations utilizing measured plasticity index values and assumed seasonal fluctuations in moisture content.
 Higher or lower PVR values may be estimated using other methods.
 However, the TxDOT method is the most widely used in the project area.

 The PVR values are based on the current site grades.
 If cut and fill operations in excess of 6 inches are performed, the PVR values could change significantly.
-Higher PVR values than the above mentioned values will occur in areas where water is allowed to pond for extended periods.
+Higher PVR values than the above-mentioned values will occur in areas where water is allowed to pond for extended periods.

-If proper drainage is not maintained (allowing subgrade moisture content to change significantly) and / or if the pavement is underlain by utility trenches, resulting (a) potential vertical movements will be much greater than 2 to 3 times the anticipated vertical movements and (b) the subgrade strength may be reduced significantly reduced.
+If proper drainage is not maintained (allowing subgrade moisture content to change significantly) and / or if the pavement is underlain by utility trenches and the utilities leak (a) potential vertical movements will be much greater than 2 to 3 times the anticipated vertical movements will be realized and (b) the subgrade strength may be significantly lowered.